Milton Courts

-Milton Courts (now Frew Park) was a tennis venue located in Milton, Brisbane, Queensland, Australia.
+Milton Courts (now Frew Park) was a tennis venue located in Milton, Brisbane, Australia.
 The complex consisted of 19 hard courts and four grass courts.
 The main arena seated 7,000 people and opened in 1915.
 Robert Dickson Alison Frew was the president of the Queensland Lawn Tennis Association (later Tennis Queensland) from 1910 to 1930.
 He was the driving force behind the creation of the tennis centre.
 It hosted eight Australian Open/Championships, including the first tournament where professionals were allowed in 1969.
-In addition, it staged three Davis Cup finals, in 1958, 1962, and 1967.
+In addition, it staged three Davis Cup finals in 1958, 1962, and 1967.

-English rock band The Rolling Stones performed at the venue during their 1973 Pacific Tour on 14 February 1973.
+The rock band The Rolling Stones performed at the venue during their 1973 Pacific Tour on 14 February 1973.

 The venue closed in 1999 because of heavy financial losses by Tennis Queensland.
-The land was sold in 2002 and the complex demolished.
+The land was sold in 2002, and the complex demolished.